-CCO was introduced 18 months ago and designed to drive a “behavioural shift among companies and partnerships to take an active and increased responsibility for preventing the facilitation of tax evasion”.
+CCO was designed to drive a “behavioural shift among companies and partnerships to take an active and increased responsibility for preventing the facilitation of tax evasion”.
 The objective of this research was to examine the extent to which this has been successful.

 Research headlines figures

 The results from the research clearly demonstrated that a lot more work needs to be done on raising awareness of the legislation:

 - 74% have not even heard of the Criminal Finances Act, and of those who were aware, only around one third thought it was relevant to their business

 - Large businesses and those in the financial services and insurance sector are much more likely to have taken action